-The upper portion of the silty clay has been weathered to a grey brown crust.
+The upper portion of the silty clay has been weathered to a grey brown crust at all locations, except at test pit 19-01.
 The weathered crust extends to depths ranging from 1.7 to 2.4 metres below the existing ground surface.